This article was last updated on Sept. 2, 2020.

 National Center for Biotechnology Information (NCBI)

-- Tell all your health care providers about any supplements, over-the-counter medications and prescriptions you may be taking.
-Give them a full picture of what you do to manage your health.
+Before you start taking vitamins or dietary supplements, it's important to talk to your health care provider.
+By knowing about any supplements, over-the-counter medications and prescriptions you may be taking, your personal doctor will have a full picture of what you do to manage your health.
+To get the conversation started, you might want to consider discussing these four things External Site:

 Learn more about dietary supplements on the FDA website External Site.
 If you or a family member has an adverse reaction to a dietary supplement, report the problem External Site to the FDA.
 To file a safety report online, visit the Health and Human Services website External Site.